Do Go On - 339 - The Island of Dr Moreau (with NICK MASON)

 Man, I sure am tired of this apocalypse now.

-So Richard Stanley and Ruth Vitale,
+So Richard Stanley and Ruth Vital,

-they go to Marlon Brando's house
+they go to Marlon Brando's house,

-and Stanley says the room that they were in was quite stuffy
+that they were in was quite stuffy,

-and Ruth commented to Brando that if the room
+and Ruth commented to Brando

-got any hotter she'd fall asleep.
+she'd fall asleep.

 Very fun stuff from Ruth.

-So Brando turned up the heat
+So Brando turned up the heat,

-Ruth was asleep.
+and 15 minutes later, Ruth was asleep.

 So she's gone as like a representative

-from the production company
+from the production company,

 and she's having a kip.

-that followed while Ruth slept was
+The meeting that followed while Ruth slept

-impressed him with his intimate understanding of the novel and its
+and he impressed him with his intimate understanding

-through the whole meeting,
+particularly Ruth, who slept through the whole meeting,

 Brando supported Richard Stanley,